Velcorn/Articles2Magazine/README.md

 # Initial Setup:
 - Run `pip install -r requirements.txt`
-- Download the latest chromedriver for your OS from [Link](https://chromedriver.chromium.org/) and place it in the root of the project
+- Download the latest chromedriver for your OS from [Link](https://chromedriver.chromium.org/) and place it in the root of the project (for MacOS, just use `brew install chromedriver`)
 - Modify `login_ex.ini` with your credentials and remove `_ex` from the file name

 # Download all magazines